 Contact person: S P Singh - 9910032782

 Started in 2011 by S P Singh, who has been associated with badminton for the last 40 years (first as a player and later as a coach), this training centre has been popular among professional and amateur players alike.
-Singh was the secretary of the Delhi Badminton Association immediately before opening the academy .
+Singh was the secretary of the Delhi Badminton Association before opening the academy.

-There are a total of four badminton courts in this complex, which have 60 students practising in various shifts from Tuesday to Saturday.
+There are total four badminton courts in this complex, which have 60 students practising in various shifts from Tuesday to Saturday.
 Under a DDA scheme, children from economically weaker sections are admitted free of cost.
 “I have a mixed bag of students.
-Some are extremely promising while some take badminton as a hobby,” says Singh.
+Some are extremely promising while for some badminton is a hobby,” says Singh.